 - Nose profile, repairing visible bumps or depressions

-The surgery can be done with a “closed” approach where all of the incisions are internal or with an “open” approach that also includes a small incision across the columella (the skin at the base of the nose between the nostrils).
-In most cases, Dr. Swail recommends use of the open rhinoplasty technique to ensure the best result, but will perform closed rhinoplasty for the simplest nose surgeries.
+The surgery may be done with a “closed” approach where all of the incisions are internal or with an “open” approach that includes a small incision across the skin at the base of the nose between the nostrils (the columella).
+In most cases, Dr. Swail recommends the use of an open rhinoplasty technique to ensure the best result, but he will perform closed rhinoplasty for the simplest nose surgeries.
 The procedure can be performed with general anesthesia or with a combination of sedation and local anesthesia.

-Once the desired contour, shape and size is achieved, the skin and tissue is then re-draped over the nose, and incisions are closed.
+Once the desired contour, shape, and size is achieved, the skin and tissue is re-draped over the nose and incisions are closed.
 Small incisions may then be made in the natural creases of the nose to adjust nostril size when necessary.

-Most patients will have a splint on for 5-7 days following the procedure, and any sutures that need to be removed, will be taken out at that time.
-Swelling and bruising will be most evident in the first few days, but can take 2-4 weeks to settle in most cases.
-Most patients can return to light activity after 3-5 days and strenuous activity after 4-6 weeks.
+Most patients will have a splint on for five to seven days following the procedure, and any sutures that need to be removed will be taken out at the end of that time.
+Swelling and bruising will be most evident in the first few days, but can take two to four weeks to settle in most cases.
+Most patients can return to light activity after three to five days and strenuous activity after four to six weeks.

-Dr. Swail meets with each patient personally to discuss their desired outcomes and expectations prior to each procedure.
-This allows Dr. Swail to design a customized procedure to achieve great long-lasting results, following a rhinoplasty procedure.
+Dr. Swail meets with each patient personally to discuss his or her desired outcome and expectations prior to each procedure.
+This allows Dr. Swail to design a customized rhinoplasty procedure to achieve great long-lasting results.